How to Use Calculated Field in Excel Pivot Table (8 Ways)

 Ways to Avoid Calculation Problem of Calculated Field

-In case you don’t require the Grand Total then you can remove the Grand Total from the sheet.
+You can also remove the Grand Total from the sheet.

 Ways to Avoid Calculation Problem of Calculated Field

-If you want, you can calculate the Grand Total outside the PivotTable just as I did to get the SUM of the Sales Commission.
+You can calculate the Grand Total outside the PivotTable just as we did to get the SUM of the Sales Commission.

-6. Get the List of All the Calculated Field Formulas
+Part 6 – Get a List of All the Calculated Field Formulas

 Get The List of All the Calculated Field Formulas.